 One of the main reasons that the government enacted bankruptcy legislation is to give a person burdened with debt, an opportunity to start again.
 At one time bankruptcy was rather rare and carried a significant stigma.
 This is no longer true.
 Tens of thousands of Canadians use bankruptcy legislation every year to start again.

-Many people after filing for bankruptcy have said one or more of the following:
+Many people after filing for bankruptcy in Ontario have said one or more of the following:

 - I feel like a weight has been lifted off me.